karan-makhija7/StudentEnrolmentDjangoProject/readme.txt

 1.backend
 2.frontend

-The backend contains the "students" app file that has the models that define the structure of the database along with app views and urls. it also has the urls for routing for the backend (Django administration).
+The backend contains the "students" app file that has the models that define the structure of the database along with app views and urls. it also has the urls for routing the backend (Django administration).
+The requirements.txt file in backend specifies the dependencies required to run the project.

 The frontend contains the main page that renders the form structure, styling and javascript (to make the form interactive).